scttnlsn/backbone.viewkit/README.md

 viewSelector.setViews([foo, bar, baz]);
 ```

-### `selectView(index)`
+### `selectView(index, [transition])`

 Select the view at the given index and render it in the view port.
+Optionally specify a transition.
 Throws an error if the index is out of bounds.

 ## Backbone.ViewKit.ViewStack